rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 variable to an empty value.
 We then process each outlives constraint repeatedly, growing region variables until a fixed-point is reached.
-Region variables can be grown using a least-upper-bound relation on the region lattice in a fairly straight-forward fashion.
+Region variables can be grown using a least-upper-bound relation on the region lattice in a fairly straightforward fashion.